-The Crossamphibian Swift 2 are a hybrid running/water shoe.
+The Crossamphibian Swift 2 is a hybrid running/water shoe.
 Styled similarly to Salomon's other running shoes, they fit comfortably and feel great even after long days on your feet.
-They are built super light, and have almost no fabric for water to soak into, which makes then drain and dry fast as well.
+They are built super light and have almost no fabric for water to soak into, making them drain and dry fast.
 While they aren't great for serious whitewater or canyoneering, we liked them for when we wanted to get out running in super rainy, puddle-splashing conditions.

 The Crossamphibian Swift 2 has a nicely designed ankle cuff that is slightly elastic in the back, which neatly snugs against your Achilles heel.
-We initially thought this would be irritating, but instead found it very comfortable.
-Like a snug-fitting sock, it's very hard to get debris in this shoe, something we value in a water shoe.
+We initially thought this would be irritating but instead found it very comfortable.
+Like a snug-fitting sock, it's tough to get debris in this shoe, something we value in a water shoe.

-These are unfortunately some of poorest shoes we tested when it comes to traction on hard surfaces.
-They do great on trails, though, which is no surprise from a brand known for excellent trail running shoes.
+Unfortunately, these are some of the poorest shoes we tested for traction on hard surfaces.
+However, they do great on trails, which is no surprise from a brand known for excellent trail running shoes.

-Testing these shoes on hard surfaces, however, we quickly realized that they do not like to stick to rocks.
+When testing these shoes on hard surfaces, we quickly realized that they do not like to stick to rocks.
 After a run, our lead tester scrambled up some talus boulders along the beach for a view - on the way down, these shoes gave out and forcibly sat him down on his backside.
-While they do ok as far as running shoes go, they are some of the least sticky water shoes we've tested on wet rock.
+While they do ok as far as running shoes go, they are some of the least sticky water shoes we've tested on the wet rock.

 These shoes are a good example of how siping just doesn't make up for rubber that isn't sticky.
 Compared to other siped shoes, we notice that the tread on these is much stiffer and flexes less when you step due to the substantial cushioning of the midsole.
 This might prevent the sipes from really opening much and providing traction.

-While the lacing and tongue are sufficiently adjustable to open up the shoe around the midfoot, these feature a narrow, low volume toebox that really restricts how much sock you can fit in.
-While we could have seen these as a viable option for boating, our toes felt too squished in these shoes when we packed in wool socks under our drysocks for whitewater boating.
+While the lacing and tongue are sufficiently adjustable to open up the shoe around the midfoot, these feature a narrow, low-volume toe box that restricts how much sock you can fit in.
+While we could have seen these as a viable option for boating, our toes felt too squished in these shoes when we packed in wool socks under our dry socks for whitewater boating.
 Other boating-focused shoes have wider toe boxes that better handle lots of insulation.

 We wouldn't hesitate to use these as a primary running or light hiking shoe in wet climates.
 Their comfortable fit and decent traction on soft surfaces make them great on the trail, and we could easily see putting in long days in them with comfort.

 These shoes are fine for running, hiking, and maybe even rafting, especially in warm weather.
-Their lack of traction on wet rock makes them not so great for times when you might need to portage or scout rapids, but they aren't really designed as a boating shoe.
+Their lack of traction on wet rocks makes them not so great when you might need to portage or scout rapids, but they aren't really designed as a boating shoe.
 Constructed primarily of mesh, we do not expect them to hold up to canyoneering for long.

 Because of their stiff sole, we found ourselves at a disadvantage compared to other water shoes when it came to balancing on logs or boulders, which we like to be able to slightly wrap our feet around, or at least get a good feel for to keep our balance.
-In the water, these shoes don't really enable the ankle flexion that booties or super low cut kayaking shoes do, so are a bit clunky for swimming.
+These shoes don't really enable the ankle flexion that booties or super low-cut kayaking shoes do in the water, so they are a bit clunky for swimming.

 The outsoles on the Crossamphibian are comprised of relatively hard, siped rubber.
 The lugs are moderately deep and seem wear-resistant, compared to other water shoes we tested.
 However, that comes at a pretty serious cost to traction.